fenago/intro-ruby/lab_guides/Lab_3.md

 Figure 3.17: Comparison operators

-Let\'s now write a method that combines all of the concepts in this chapter.
-We will be comparing two variables, `x` and `y`, and putting them through different comparison conditions:
+Let\'s now write a method that combines all of the concepts in this lab.
+We will be comparing two variables, `x` and
+`y`, and putting them through different comparison conditions:

 ``` {.language-markup}